 Global Engagement Studies Institute (GESI)

-Due to COVID-19, GESI has ppivoted to a new virtual program framework which builds upon a tradition of hands-on, critical, community-based global learning, facilitated by our long-term international partnerships.
+Due to COVID-19, GESI continues to pivot to a hybrid program framework which will offer a combination of remote and in-person internship options (pending approval for return to travel).
+The program will maintain GESI's tradition of hands-on, critical, community-based global learning, facilitated by our long-term international partnerships.

-Please see the following page for more information about GESI 2021: Virtual Global Development in Action--to be offered during the spring and summer quarters.
+Please see the following page for more information about GESI 2022: Global Development in Action--to be offered during the summer quarter of 2022.

 The Global Engagement Studies Institute (GESI) is a study abroad program that provides undergraduates with the knowledge, tools, and experiences to partner with communities to confront shared global challenges.
 GESI provides opportunities in collaborative experiential learning – opportunities that develop global leaders while contributing to the sustainable development of communities in which our students work and learn.
 Through service-learning in Argentina, Costa Rica, Ghana, Guatemala, Uganda, or Vietnam, teams of students join the efforts of local organizations to advance community-driven change.